-This article, essentially, is what I've learned about writing so far.
-Not the nuts-and-bolts of writing necessarily— you can get that at workshops and at conferences— but rather what I've learned about the nature of writing.
+This article is basically what I’ve learned about writing so far.
+Not the nuts-and-bolts of writing necessarily— you can get that at workshops and at conferences— but rather what I’ve learned about the nature of writing.
 What the act of writing is, and why people like me do it.
-I have come to find that the writing process, and the mentality of writers in general, are closely intertwined with the subjects of sanity, meaning, and death.
+I have come to find that the writing process, and the mentality of writers in general, is closely intertwined with the subjects of sanity, meaning, and death.
 I hope you enjoy this article as I attempt to illustrate how.

 How can this be?